What Is a Solar Chimney and How Does It Work?

 Throughout the day in the glare of the sun’s rays the chimney gets hot, in turn heating up the air contained inside it.
 This hot air rises to the top of the chimney and is vented out through an exhaust outlet.

-It’s also important that they’re properly insulated from the buildings they occupy so that heat doesn’t get transferred back to the very space that need to be cooled.
+It’s also important that they’re properly insulated from the buildings they occupy so that heat doesn’t get transferred back to the very space that needs to be cooled.

 Multi-Tasking in All Climates